Microsoft Defender for Endpoint series – Onboard using Microsoft Intune – Part3A

 Telemetry Reporting Frequency is another setting part of the Defender for Endpoint profile which can be configured in two levels (Normal/ Expedite)

 By default, the telemetry reporting frequency is based on the normal frequency.
-Personally, I recommend always the Expedite telemetry frequency for Defender for Endpoint.
+I always recommend the Expedite telemetry frequency for Defender for Endpoint.

 Onboarded in Defender for Endpoint